-Alice Jones - Understanding varieties, husbandry techniques and best practice in the commercial cultivation of elders for the UK elderflower processing industries
+Alice Jones - “Cultivating elders for the UK processing industries”.

 I graduated from the University of Nottingham in 2004 with a BSc Hons in Food Science and have worked in a wide variety of technical roles in the food industry, including product and process development, R&D, and food safety and quality management in both consumer and ingredient food processors.
 The majority of my career has been based in Small and Medium Enterprises (SMEs), operating in the artisan and or premium end of the drinks and juice industry where sensory quality and distinctiveness are essential.
 During this time I have spent much time working closely and collaboratively with ingredient suppliers and growers, to ensure supplies of high quality, interesting and authentic produce can be sourced in a sustainable way.
 I am a firm believer in the value of integrated food supply chains, am passionate about quality, integrity and authenticity in food products and believe that these attributes are best achieved when growers and processors know each other and work together.